acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                          │
 └──────────────────────────────────────────┘
 ```
-*Figure 37: Memory optimization techniques showing the impact of alignment, zero-copy processing, and cache-conscious algorithm design.*
+*Figure 38: Memory optimization techniques showing the impact of alignment, zero-copy processing, and cache-conscious algorithm design.*

+<a name="vision-control-balance"></a>
-#### 11.4 Balancing Vision Processing with Control Loops: The Integration Challenge
+### 8.1.4 Balancing Vision Processing with Control Loops: The Integration Challenge

 **The Timescale Mismatch Problem**